 \textbf{Optimizers and hyperparameters\ \ }We compare \fadagrad, \fadam, and \fyogi (with adaptivity $\tau$) to \fedopt where \clientopt and \serveropt are \sgd with learning rates $\eta_l$ and $\eta$.
 For the server, we use a momentum parameter of $0$ (\fedavg), and 0.9 (\fedavgm).
 We fix the client batch size on a per-task level (see \cref{appendix:batch_sizes}).
 For \fadam and \fyogi, we fix a momentum parameter $\beta_1 = 0.9$ and a second moment parameter $\beta_2 = 0.99$.
 We also compare to \scaffold (see \cref{appendix:compare_scaffold} for implementation details).
 For SO NWP, we sample 50 clients per round, while for all other tasks we sample 10.
 We use $E = 1$ local epochs throughout.

 We select $\eta_l$, $\eta$, and $\tau$ by grid-search tuning.
 While this is often done using validation data in centralized settings, such data is often inaccessible in FL, especially cross-device FL.
 Therefore, we tune by selecting the parameters that minimize \emph{the average training loss over the last 100 rounds of training}.
+We run 1500 rounds of training on the EMNIST CR, Shakespeare, and Stack Overflow tasks, 3000 rounds for EMNIST AE, and 4000 rounds for the CIFAR tasks.
 For more details and a record of the best hyperparameters, see Appendix \ref{appendix:hyperparameters}.

 \textbf{Validation metrics\ \ }For all tasks, we measure the performance on a validation set throughout training.
 For Stack Overflow tasks, the validation set contains 10,000 randomly sampled test examples (due to the size of the test dataset, see \cref{table:datasets}).
 For all other tasks, we use the entire test set.
 Since all algorithms exchange equal-sized objects between server and clients, we use the number of communication rounds as a proxy for wall-clock training time.